Install Bloomreach B2B Commerce Accelerator

 Verify that the Bloomreach Experience Manager CMS application is accessible at http://localhost:8080/cms/ (login with credentials admin/admin).

-To verify that your commerce backend connection is working properly, navigate to the Content application and browse to Bloomreach Accelerator: Commerce B2B Boot Project > products.
+To verify that your commerce backend connection is working properly, navigate to the Content application and browse the products folder.
 Open one of the example product documents or create a new one, make sure your commerce backend is selected under Commerce Connector, then click Browse under Related External Product.
 You should be able to browse through the products in your commerce backend.

 Deploy in a Server Environment